 Restrictions: Apply prior to disease development and continue on a 14-21 day interval if conditions are favorable for disease.
 Use the higher rate and shorter intervals when disease pressure is high.
 Do not apply within 14 days of harvest or grazing.
-Do not make more than 2 applications of Priaxor per year.
+Do not make more than 2 applications of Priaxor per cutting or 3 applications of Priaxor per year.
 Do not apply more than 20.7 oz/A per year.
 Do not use on rangeland.